 CEREC Same Day Crown

-A crown is a prosthetic device that is shaped like a tooth and used to cover a damaged tooth or a dental implant.
+A dental crown is a prosthetic device that is shaped like a tooth and used to cover a damaged tooth or a dental implant.
 CEREC stands for CEramic REConstruction or Chairside Economical Restoration of Esthetic Ceramics.
-CEREC utilizes CAD/CAM (Computer Assisted Design/Computer Aided Manufacturing) to obtain impressions of the teeth and create the different types of precisely fitting dental restoration, including crowns, inlays, onlays, veneers, dental implants, bridges, and orthodontic prosthetics.
+CEREC utilizes CAD/CAM (Computer Assisted Design/Computer Aided Manufacturing) to obtain impressions of the teeth and create the different types of precisely fitting dental restoration, including crowns, inlays, onlays, dental veneers, dental implants, dental bridges, and orthodontic prosthetics.

 CEREC based restorations are more reliable than other restorations because of their precision and the level of hygiene observed in their preparation.
 They eradicate messy impressions and human error to a good extent.
 They prevent the wastage of materials normally used for the manufacturing of temporary crowns in the traditional method.
 They also increase convenience since similar procedures usually require multiple appointments while CEREC crowns can be created in one appointment.
 CEREC crowns can be created right here at Peninsula Family Dental Center.
 With CEREC crowns, there is not a need for temporary crowns.
 CEREC crowns are also metal-free.
 In addition, they prevent the discomfort of multiple anesthesia injections.